romainmrad/Eternity/README.md

 ## Fine tuning

 The following graph is generated using a [Python script](./fitness_visualisation.py).
-To test each tuning, we execute the [Main](./src/Main.java) script 10 times.
+To test each tuning, we execute the [Main java class](./src/Main.java) 10 times.

 ![image](./graphs/fitness.png)